sberrevoets/SDCAlertView/README.md

 What is not implemented yet:
 ----------------------------
+`UIAlertView` features that are not yet implemented:

 - Creating a "queue" of alerts and making sure they interact properly
 - Handle device rotations correctly

+Features that will enhance `SDCAlertView`:

 - Block-based syntax
-- More customization of alert
-- Using autoresizing masks for content view
+- Easy creation/showing

 Usage
 =====
-The usage is exactly the same as it is for `UIAlertView`.
-Any documentation that applies to some `UIAlertView` API, also applies to the same `SDCAlertView` API.
+The usage is almost exactly the same as it is for `UIAlertView`.
+Most documentation that applies to some `UIAlertView` API, also applies to the same `SDCAlertView` API.
+There are a few exceptions, please see SDCAlertView.h for details.

 To use the `contentView` property, you have to apply auto-layout constraints to it and its subviews.
 The `contentView` property will be the same width as the alert, but the height is dependent on its content, so you have to set that too.
 See [SDCViewController](SDCAlertView/SDCViewController.m) for a few examples of how to use `contentView`.
 See [`SDCAutoLayout`](https://github.com/Scott90/SDCAutoLayout) for an `NSLayoutConstraint` category that makes creating constraints a little easier.